munafaizatun/ecommerce-analysis/README.md

-# E-Commerce Analytics: Customer Segmentation & High-Value Prediction
+# E-Commerce Analytics: Insights for Growth & Retention

 This project analyzes online retail transactions to uncover customer behavior, identify top-selling products, and reveal cross-selling opportunities.
 Customers were segmented into VIPs, mid-tier, and at-risk groups, while high-value buyers were predicted using a Random Forest model.